beekpr/public-workshops/devops/1-querying-prometheus.md

     sum(http_requests_total{app="http-simulator", status="200"})

+This is interesting, but does not exactly tell us much in terms of request rate.
+The graph just keeps going up.

 We can also use the bracket operator to look at all the values for the last 5 minutes `[5m]`.
 This will only fetch values from now to 5 minutes ago

     http_requests_total{app="http-simulator", status="200"}[5m]

-This is interesting, but does not exactly tell us much in terms of request rate.
-The graph just keeps going up.
+This is a "range query", and cannot be directly represented on a graph.
 If instead we want to look at the number of requests per second, we can use the `rate()` function.

     sum(rate(http_requests_total{app="http-simulator", status="200"}[5m]))